Super Mario Bros.

-is a platform game developed and published by Nintendo for the Nintendo Entertainment System (NES).
-The successor to the 1983 arcade game Mario Bros. and the first game in the Super Mario series, it was first released in 1985 for the Famicom in Japan.
-Following a limited US release for the NES, it was ported to international arcades for the Nintendo VS. System in early 1986.
-The NES version received a wide release in North America that year and in PAL regions in 1987.
+is a 1985 platform game developed and published by Nintendo for the Nintendo Entertainment System (NES).
+Directed and produced by Shigeru Miyamoto, it is the successor to the 1983 arcade game Mario Bros. and the first game in the Super Mario series.
+Players control Mario, or his brother Luigi in the multiplayer mode, to traverse the Mushroom Kingdom to rescue Princess Toadstool from King Koopa (later named Bowser).
+They traverse side-scrolling stages while avoiding hazards such as enemies and pits and collecting power-ups such as the Super Mushroom, Fire Flower and Starman.

-Players control Mario, or his brother Luigi in the multiplayer mode, as they traverse the Mushroom Kingdom to rescue Princess Toadstool from King Koopa (later named Bowser).
-They traverse side-scrolling stages while avoiding hazards such as enemies and pits with the aid of power-ups such as the Super Mushroom, Fire Flower, and Starman.
+Miyamoto and Takashi Tezuka designed Super Mario Bros. as a culmination of the team's experience working on Devil World and the side-scrollers Excitebike and Kung Fu.
+Miyamoto wanted to create a more colorful platform game with a scrolling screen and larger characters.
+The team designed the first level, World 1-1, as a tutorial for platform gameplay.
+Koji Kondo's soundtrack is one of the earliest in video games, making music a centerpiece of the design.

-The game was designed by Shigeru Miyamoto and Takashi Tezuka as "a grand culmination" of the Famicom team's three years of game mechanics and programming, drawing from their experiences working on Devil World and the side-scrollers Excitebike and Kung Fu to advance their previous work on platforming "athletic games" such as Donkey Kong and Mario Bros.
-The design of the first level, World 1-1, serves as a tutorial for platform gameplay.
+Super Mario Bros. was released in September 1985 in Japan for the Famicom, the Japanese version of the NES.
+Following a US test market release for the NES, it was converted to international arcades on the Nintendo VS. System in early 1986.
+The NES version was released in North America that year and in PAL regions in 1987.
+It has been rereleased on most Nintendo systems.

-Super Mario Bros. is frequently cited as one of the greatest video games of all time, with praise for its precise controls.
-It is one of the best-selling games of all time, with more than 58 million copies sold worldwide.
-It is credited alongside the NES as one of the key factors in reviving the video game industry after the 1983 crash, and helped popularize the side-scrolling platform game genre.
-Koji Kondo's soundtrack is one of the earliest and most popular in video games, making music a centerpiece of game design.
-The game began a multimedia franchise including a long-running game series, an animated television series, an animated feature film, a live-action feature film and another upcoming animated feature film.
-It has been re-released on most Nintendo systems.
-Mario and Super Mario Bros. have become prominent in popular culture.
+Super Mario Bros. is frequently cited as one of the greatest video games, and is particularly admired for its precise controls.
+It is one of the best-selling games, with more than 58 million copies sold worldwide.
+Alongside the NES, it is credited as a key factor in reviving the video game industry after the 1983 crash, and helped popularize the side-scrolling platform genre.
+The soundtrack is often named among the best video game soundtracks.
+Mario has become prominent in popular culture, and Super Mario Bros. began a multimedia franchise including a long-running game series, an animated television series, a Japanese anime feature film, a live-action feature film and an animated feature film.